Beginner friendly guide to carrying games as Yorick

 Bone Plating - quite underrated.
 Yorick is reliant on big trades, if you go all in when you have plating and the enemy doesn't - that's massive.

 Corrupting Potion - it's an option when you're feeling very cocky about establishing an early build and crushing the lane.
 In any other situation, not really as good as the Shield.

 Titanic Hydra - Damage, health, additional damage based on you max health and on top of that turning your attacks into area damage effects.
 This is your big pay off.
 With this item you destroy everything absurdly fast.
 The bonus attack also directly buffs you ghoul damage, which is insane.
 Why not build it first then?
-If you're ahead in lane, you're better off getting Trinity Force or Stridebreaker first.
-Otherwise, you're not big enough for the max HP damage to pay off, and the resistances Sunfire Aegis gives are damn good.
-You can't really be making pushing plays in early game anyways, and the Mythics make sure you win your duels.
+If you're ahead in lane, you're better off getting Trinity Force first.
+Otherwise, you're not big enough for the max HP damage to pay off, and the resistances Hullbreaker or any of the defensive boots give are damn good.
+You can't really be making pushing plays in early game anyways, and the Mythic makes sure you win your duels.
 This section is this long because yes, building Titanic first is very tempting, but I don't believe it should be the default, especially with Trinity Force around.